Deciding on a Career in Medicine

 What is a doctor’s job like?

-Physicians diagnose and care for people of all ages who are ill or have been injured.
-They take medical histories, perform physical examinations, conduct diagnostic tests, recommend and provide treatment, and advise patients on their overall health and well-being.
-While there are several different types of physicians, they can usually be divided into three broad categories:
+Physicians support and manage the health care of people of all ages.
+They take medical histories, perform physical examinations, conduct diagnostic tests, recommend and provide treatment, conduct research, and advise patients on their overall health and well-being.
+While there are many different types of physicians, they can usually be divided into three broad categories:

 - Surgeons perform operations to treat diseases and repair injuries.

 - Specialists have expertise related to specific diseases as well as body parts, organs, and systems.
-Cardiologists, Oncologists, Neurologists, and ophthalmologists are examples of specialists.
-The AAMC’s Careers in Medicine website contains information about various specialties in medicine.
+Cardiologists, oncologists, neurologists, and ophthalmologists are examples of specialists.
+The AAMC’s contains information about various specialties in medicine

 How much education does it take to become a doctor?

-Becoming a doctor requires a serious educational commitment.
-It typically takes from 11 to 16 years to complete your education, including four years of college (undergraduate school), four years of medical school and anywhere from three to eight years of training in a specific specialty area (residency training), depending on which specialty you choose to pursue.
+Becoming a doctor requires a serious educational and financial commitment.
+It typically takes 11 to 16 years to complete your education, including four years of college (undergraduate school), four years of medical school, and anywhere from three to eight years of training in a specific specialty area (i.e., residency training), depending on to pursue.
 In order to maintain a medical license, doctors are also required to continue taking courses and learning about advancements in their field throughout their career.

 What is the lifestyle and salary like?

-Salaries vary depending on where physicians live and the type of medical specialty they practice.will give you an idea of median starting salaries by specialty.
+vary depending on where physicians live and the type of medical specialty they practice.